VladimirovAlexey/artemide-development/README.md

-# artemide-public
+# artemide-development
-The public repository of artemide package for TMD-physics (transverse momentum dependent)
+The public repository of artemide package for TMD-physics (transverse momentum dependent).
+Here you can find the current unstable version of artemide.
+The stable version is in artemide-public repository

 ------------------------------------------------------------------------------------------------------
 	CHECK: